isir

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-For a simple lookup tool with one parameter and no output schema, the description fully covers purpose, input, and output format, including the 'no record' case.
+For a simple check tool with one parameter and no output schema, the description covers input, output format, and edge case ('no record').
+It is complete enough given the annotations provide safety and open-world context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.